Iurrakvaks/API_task/API_new.md

 Following REST constrains makes discovering and using your API's much easier for any developer.
  ----
 As mentioned above, any RESTful web service should give a client the access to server’s resources through a common approach, such as HTTP requests.
-The basic set of requests that allow the client to get, upload, update and remove data consists of GET, POST, PATCH and DELETE respectively.
 To get a better understanding of how they work, let’s use an example.
 Imagine you have a RESTful web service that manages a database of students.
 You want to use the students' data for your other app.
 To do that, your app would have to communicate with web service's API in a form of HTTP requests.
 To take a better look at how it works let's start with the **GET** request.